shreyaszadge/insta-clone/README.md

 - User authentication and authorization
 - Posting photos with captions
 - Liking and commenting on posts
-- Following and unfollowing other users
-- Explore page to discover new content

 - Responsive design for seamless usage across different devices

 ## Screenshots